DrRipple/sovereignland/html/data/terms.md

 # Terms and Conditions

+Last modified on 27 April 2017 at 19:25 PST.

-By creating a nation or using any of the features on this website, you agree to abide by the following terms and conditions:
+By creating a nation or world on this website, you agree to abide by the following terms and conditions:

-* You are forbidden from creating a nation if:
+* You are forbidden from creating a nation or world if:
   * You intend to use this website for illegal purposes.
   * You intend to use this website to advertise a commercial product.
-  * You are the operator of the NationStates nation *Helvundia*.
+  * You are the operator of the former NationStates nation ``Esteriore``.
-* Impersonating another member is prohibited.
+* You may not attempt to impersonate anybody.
 * Attempting to re-join a world after being banned is prohibited.
 * Harassment of any other player is prohibited.
 * Attempting to hijack or steal another person's nation or world is prohibited.